rangorkrobocop/todo-langfuse-app/README.md

 npm install
 ```

-## Zod Exercises

-To start the Zod exercise, `cd` into the `exercises/zod` directory and run the tests: `npm test zod-exercises.test`.
-Note: You'll need to remove the `todos` in the test when you begin the

 ## Todo API Application

 To start the Todo application, both the client and server applications need to be started.
 VS Code users can use the provide `Start` task.
 Open the Command Palette > Run Task > Start.
 Alternatively, open two terminal tabs and run each project: